 What You Can Do with an Integrative Mental Health Specialization

-Mind-Body Medicine graduates with a specialization in Integrative Mental Health (IMH) will be prepared for careers as mental health practitioners, able to provide clinical treatment within the scope of their licenses, augmented with a variety of complementary therapies and integrative medicine interventions.
+A PhD in Mind-Body Medicine with a specialization in Integrative Mental Health (IMH) provides licensed mental health providers (and those with licensable mental health degrees) with a comprehensive preparation for the integrative practice of mental health care.
+Graduates will be able to provide clinical treatment within the scope of their licenses, augmented with a variety of complementary therapies and integrative medicine interventions.

-Many hospitals and clinics are now marketing “integrative care” for mental health disorders, yet there are few graduates of accredited University programs trained in the wide array of complementary and integrative therapies.
+Many hospitals and clinics are now marketing “integrative care” for mental health disorders, yet there are few graduates of accredited university programs trained in the wide array of complementary and integrative therapies.

 Students enrolled in the IMH specialization can earn nationally recognized certificates in clinical hypnosis, biofeedback, and health and wellness coaching, further adding to the toolbox of evidence-based skills in demand in healthcare today.
 They also can acquire the knowledge and skills for work in chronic pain, palliative care, and integrative hospice services, areas where integrative approaches have been demonstrated to be clinically effective.